-, Au me of entity: dit period: eviewed by: Αι idit procedures Done by/date Doc. ref.
+Name of entity: Audit period: Reviewed by: Audit procedures Initials/ date Doc. ref.
+List the appropriations or other budget authority and the related budget accounts that were identified for compliance testing on Form 802, General Compliance Checklist.
+Per FAM 802.07 at page 802- 2, the auditor should identify all legally binding restrictions on budget execution, from sources such as appropriation statutes.
+(The auditor may coordinate the following tests for compliance with the Antideficiency Act with tests of the Statement of Budgetary Resources and with tests of expenses.)
 2. As discussed in FAM 460.03, the auditor should determine whether the summarized budget information (obligations and expenditures) used for compliance tests is reasonably accurate and complete.
-The auditor may obtain assurance through effective controls that the auditor tests (usually the budget controls) or, if the controls are not effective, through substantive testing of budget amounts for validity, completeness, cutoff, recording, classification, and summarization, as described in FAM 495 B, Example Procedures for Tests of Budget Information .
+The auditor may obtain assurance through effective controls that the auditor tests (usually the budget controls) or, if the controls are not effective, through substantive testing of budget amounts for validity, completeness, cutoff, recording, classification, and summarization, as described in FAM 495 B, Example Procedures for Tests of Budget Information.
 For the accounts listed in step 1, document if the auditor will obtain this assurance by testing controls (as indicated on Form 803, Compliance Summary) or if substantive tests of the budget information are necessary.
-If the auditor determines that controls are not effective in meeting some or all of the budget control objectives listed in FAM 395 F, Budget Control Objectives , then the auditor should perform substantive tests of the budget amounts (obligations and expenditures), as discussed in FAM 495 B. The auditor should perform substantive tests only for those potential misstatements for which the entity does not have effective budget controls.
+If the auditor determines that controls are not effective in meeting some or all of the budget control objectives listed in FAM 395 F, Budget Control Objectives, then the auditor should perform substantive tests of the budget amounts (obligations and expenditures), as discussed in FAM 495 B. The auditor should perform substantive tests only for those potential misstatements for which the entity does not have effective budget controls.
 After the auditor is satisfied as to the reasonableness of the budget amounts to be used for the compliance tests, perform the compliance tests in steps 3 and 4.
-3. Compare the actual amounts of recorded obligations and expenditures with the related appropriation or other budget authority listed in step 1.
-If the entity does not appear to have complied with the provision, then perform step 6.
-See FAM 803.01, Limitations on Excess Expenditures and Obligations .
-4. Compare timing of legal obligations (contractual or otherwise) with available appropriation or other budget authority listed in step 1.
-If the entity does not appear to have complied with the provision, then perform step 6.
-See FAM 803.02, Limitations on Advance Contracting or Other Legal Obligations .